Raku/intellij-ide-plugin/perl6-idea-plugin/docs/completion.md

 Because of inheritance rules, attribute `$!foo` is accessible in `B`, *but* is not accessible from `Test`.
-When it happens that `class` "steals" internals provided by role, it means that the "chain" is broken: regardless of what roles are there, their internals are not accessible because of one (or more) level of inheritance indirection.
+When it happens that `class` "steals" internals provided by the role, it means that the "chain" is broken: regardless of what roles are there, their internals are not accessible because of one (or more) level of inheritance indirection.